axrp/axrp.github.io/about.md

 If you like AXRP, you might like its sister podcast, [The Filan Cabinet](https://thefilancabinet.com/), where I interview people about a wide range of topics I'm interested in.

+To leave feedback about the podcast, you can email me at <feedback@axrp.net> or leave an anonymous note at [this link](https://www.admonymous.co/axrpodcast).

 <!-- This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/) -->

 <!-- You can find the source code for Minima at GitHub: -->